medialab/xan/README.md

     - md5(string) -> string
         Return the md5 hash of string in hexadecimal representation.

+    - random() -> float
+        Return a random float between 0 and 1.

     - uuid() -> string
         Return a uuid v4.
 ```